Riverside Restaurant

-The restaurant served local fish and was traditionally closed in the December and January months (the months when the fishermen do not go out in the area due to rough seas).
+The restaurant served local fish and was traditionally closed in December and January (the months when the fishermen do not go out in the area due to rough seas).

 History

-The origins of the Riverside stretch back into the early part of the last century when a tent was erected during the Summer to provide tea and cakes.
-This was replaced by increasingly enlarged wooden huts and a Post Office was located on the same site.
-The present owners who had been in occupation since 1964 decided to rebuild the Riverside in 1976 to a design by the Architects Piers Gough and Roger Zogolovitch.
+The origins of the Riverside stretch back into the early part of the last century when a tent was erected during the summer to provide tea and cakes.
+This was replaced by increasingly enlarged wooden huts and a post office was located on the same site.
+The present owners who had been in occupation since 1964 decided to rebuild the Riverside in 1976 to a design by the architects Piers Gough and Roger Zogolovitch.
 The building has had a few additions since that date but has remained largely the same.
 In 1964 the trade was limited to local fishermen, coach parties and people on camping holidays in the area.
 The menu was fairly basic with roast dinners and cream teas the specialities, although local fish and shellfish were listed.
 The rebuild in 1976 coincided with the spread of car ownership and holiday homes.
 This, allied to the appearance on television of champions of seafood such as Keith Floyd and Rick Stein, led to the restaurant offering a full seafood menu.

 The restaurant changed hands in 2018.